ibm-cloud-docs/vmware-service/vmaas/private-subnets-adding-deleting.md

 {{site.data.content.vms-deprecated-note}}

-You can add, edit, or delete private-only management connectivity allowlisted subnets for your {{site.data.keyword.vmware-service_full}} instance.
+You can add, edit, or delete private-only management connectivity allowlisted subnets for your {{site.data.keyword.vmware-service_notm}} instance.

 ## Procedure to add allowlisted subnets to {{site.data.keyword.vcf-aas}} instances
 {: #subnet-adding-deleting-add}